 In Year 7 pupils will build their core historical skills and develop their chronological understanding of up to the date 1665AD.

 Pupils will learn about the development of Britain through a wider study of the past.
-Pupils will build their skills with some hands-on History by investigating artefacts from both Roman Britain and the First World War.
-Pupils will be challenged to make and explain inferences as well as solve a crime.
+Pupils will build their skills with some hands-on History by investigating artefacts from Roman Britain.
+Pupils will be challenged to make and explain inferences as well as solve a mystery.

 Key modules in Year 7 include:

 - Life in Medieval Britain

 - The Tudors

 - The English Civil War and Cromwell’s Britain.